 1. Don’t join a networking group

 Fancy networking with other working mums?
 BizMums have a growing community of meetups across the UK.

-in Rural Enterprise (WiRE) website to fine your nearest meeting.
+Based in the countryside?
+Visit the Women in Rural Enterprise (WiRE) website to fine your nearest meeting.

-your style, then take a deep breath and get networking.
+Do your research, find a meeting that suits your style, then take a deep breath and get networking.
 Don’t forget to take some business cards!

 2. Don’t bother creating a cover image for Facebook and Twitter

 Your cover image is the first thing potential customers see when they land on your Facebook page or Twitter profile which makes it business promotion gold!

 We often switch up the Nurturing Birth social covers to reflect and promote what’s happening in the business at the time.
 We use Canva to create our cover graphics, why not give it a try?

 3. Never create a gift guide on your blog